DaveyJH/ci-portfolio-two/README.md

 through my own code and have separated it into smaller functions, it does not lend itself to good readability and general maintenance.
 I hope to segregate my functions into relevant files in future projects.

+### GitHub Project Board and Issues

+I took part in a hackathon event with a great team during the development of this site.
+I found the tracking, and work flow assistance that can be provided from it, to be very useful.
+I did not think to implement it on my own, solo project until very late in the development stages.
+In future projects, I intend to utilise the features far more often and to greater effect.